In turbulent times, Tesco's new boss has something to build on

 Lewis said Murphy, an Irish national, would be in a much better place because he would inherit a “super clear strategy” that he could evolve.

-Lewis’ strategy has focused on differentiating the Tesco brand from competitors, reducing costs and generating cash, improving profit margins, maximizing value from property and driving innovation.
+Lewis’ strategy has focused on differentiating the Tesco brand from competitors, reducing costs and generating cash, improving profit margins, maximising value from property and driving innovation.

 “The good thing is - all the heavy lifting of the turnaround and getting us back financially secure and stable again has been done and so now it’s much more in terms of investment choices that he’ll have to make,” said Lewis.